jmframe/noah-da-gp/README.md

 * Let's be very careful about the number of files generated and saved during runs.
 My (jmframe) file quota is pretty low.

 ## Genetal TODO list
-* TROUBLESHOOT THE POOR PERFORMANCE OF QE, QH, NEE.
-MIGHT BE DUE TO ~~LOCAL PARAMETERS~~... ~~BAD INPUTS~~...
-UNIT CONVERSION...
 * Keep this README up do date.
-* Need to extract all the local information for the noah runs, the initial plant/soil states, the general parameters and time offset.
+* Make sure observation files are complete, some are missing data.
 * Finish the multi-objective data assimilation code.
 Soni has a first version of this.
 Will try running once the run directories are working.
 * Copy in Craig's GP code.
 The MPI version runs in parallel and is for training.
 The non-MPI version is for making predictions.
 * Make a run directory, and the ability to fill it with a directory for each site: